I love uniquely regional travel experiences, and if you do too, you need to travel the Sonker Trail in Surry County, NC!

 Miss Angel’s Heavenly Pies (Mt.
 Airy, NC) – Miss Angel is a native New Yorker, and she likes to do things her own way, so sonker is “zonker” here, and her recipe is uniquely her own.
 Miss Angel starts with an 85-year old family pie crust recipe, then gives it a southern spin by soaking moonshine and honey into it.
 She also offers the option of a moonshine glaze and one of ten moonshine ice cream flavors from the ice cream shop next door.
 I tried a peach zonker with moonshine glaze and peach moonshine ice cream.
 Phenomenal!

-The Living Room (Dobson, NC) – Sonker here is made with a buttermilk biscuit pastry cut with whole milk ricotta and butter.
+The Living Room (Pilot Mountain, NC) – Sonker here is made with a buttermilk biscuit pastry cut with whole milk ricotta and butter.
 They make both sweet and savory sonker flavors, and I absolutely loved the pear, ginger and buttermilk sonker she served us.
 This was my favorite sonker of all!

 Sonker flavors vary from day to day and location to location, and are typically based on whichever fruit is ripest at the time.
 In the fall, you’ll often see more of the savory options like sweet potato appear.